Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Typically, people who use roids experience massive growth in their trapezius region due to a high number of androgen receptors.

-Therefore, when you hop on a steroid cycle, your traps will be the first muscle group to expand, especially if you're taking one with a high androgen rating.
+Therefore, when you hop on a steroid cycle, your traps will be the first muscle group to expand, especially if you're taking hormone replacement with a high androgen rating.

 Is He Still Using Steroids?